By Tim Lambert

 World War II

-In Scarborough 137 people are killed by German bombing
+In Scarborough, 137 people are killed by the German bombing

 The population of Scarborough is 43,000

 A Sea Life Centre opens.
-Brunswick Pavilion Shopping Centre opens.
+The Brunswick Shopping Centre opens.

 The population of Scarborough is 61,000